nent/nent/packages/core/src/components/n-audio/readme.md

 ### Looping

 Only the music player will support looping.
 Default is true.
-Looping audio loops until it's discard event occurs.
+Looping audio loops until its discard event occurs.

 If audio is set to loop with no deactivation, any new configuration will end it.
 For instance, if new audio is configured to activate in a queued fashion, the looping audio should stop and allowing the queued audio to play when it ends.

 ### Discard Strategy

 Each audio track-request defines when it should be stopped and removed from the queue.
-This allows for music music to plays between routes.
+This allows for music to plays between routes.
 By default, a route-change will empty the queue of any unplayed audio.

 - **route**: When the route changes (default for unmarked)
 - **next**: Play/queue until route or another audio is queued.